nadhirfr/medical_transcript_keyword_extract/README.md

 ## Credits

-Dillinger uses a number of open source projects to work properly:
+We used a number of open source projects to work properly:

 - [Datasets] - Where the story begin!
 - [Sklearn] - The most used machine learning Framework